-Pogba started his career with local team US Torcy where he captained the club’s Under-13’s team.
+Pogba started his youth career with local team US Torcy, where he captained the club’s Under-13’s team.

-His performances caught the attention of Le Harve, a French club with a rich tradtion of producing and moulding talented footballers.
+His performances caught the attention of Le Harve, a French club with a rich tradition of producing and moulding talented footballers.

-Pogba completed a move to the Manchester United youth academy in 2009 to end his time with Le Harve.
+Pogba completed a move to the Manchester United youth academy in 2009, ending his time with Le Harve.

 His initial move to Manchester United caused controversy after Le Harve alleged to have an agreement in place to sign Pogba on a youth contract once he reached a certain age.

-The Red Devils were cleared of any wrongdoing and Pogba’s transfer was finalised in October 2009.
+However, the Red Devils were cleared of any wrongdoing by a judge appointed by Fifa and Pogba’s transfer was finally confirmed in the summer of 2010.

-Pogba was a regular in the Manchester United’s Under-18s team and finished his first season with seven goals in 21 games.
+Pogba was a regular in the Manchester United’s Under-18s team and finished his first season with seven goals in 21 games for the youth side.

 His impressive performances at youth level earned Pogba a call-up to the Manchester United reserve team in November 2010.

-The French midfielder featured regulary for Manchester United’s Under-18s team in the Acamdemy League and the FA Youth Cup.
+The French midfielder featured regularly for Manchester United’s Under-18s team in the Academy League and the FA Youth Cup.

-Sir Alex Ferguson called Pogba up to the senior squad for the first time ahead of their FA Cup clash against Crawley United in February 2011.
+Sir Alex Ferguson called Pogba up to the Manchester United senior squad for the first time ahead of their FA Cup clash against Crawley United in February 2011.

-The versatile midfielder finished 2011-12 with silverware after Pogba helped Manchester United to secure a 6-3 aggregate win against Sheffield United in the FA Youth Cup final.
+The versatile midfielder finished 2011-12 with some youth-level silverware after Pogba helped Manchester United to secure a 6-3 aggregate win against Sheffield United in the FA Youth Cup final.

 Ferguson stated his intention to use Pogba during the 2011-12 season amid growing concerns a lack of first-team football could lead to the Frenchman’s departure.

-Paul made his Manchester United debut as a half-time substitute in a 3-0 victory over Leeds United in the League Cup in September 2011.
+Paul made his senior Manchester United debut when he came on as a half-time substitute in a 3-0 victory over Leeds United in the League Cup in September 2011.

 He made his first Premier League appearance as a 72nd-minute substitute against Stoke City in January 2012.
 He made another appearance from the bench against West Brom in March 2012.

-Ferguson gave Pogba 27 minutes in Spain as he replaced Michael Carrick in 63rd minute of a 2-1 loss to Athletic Bilbao in the Europa League on his European debut.
+Ferguson gave Pogba 27 minutes in Spain when he replaced Michael Carrick in 63rd minute of a 2-1 loss to Athletic Bilbao in the Europa League on his European debut.